LUSHDigital/core-mage/README.md

 #### Reference: infra
 Once the setup has completed, you will notice under the `infra/` folder that some files have been created.
 Here is a quick reference:

-- `local.env` defines environment variables when running your application with `go run` or `go build`
+- `common.env` contain variables for the development and environments both locally and in docker compose
+- `personal.env` personal contain variables for the development and environments both locally and in docker compose and is ignored by git by default
-- `dev.env` defines environment variables when running your application with `mage dev:service`
+- `compose.dev.env` contain variables for the development environment within docker compose when running `mage dev:service`
-- `test.env` defines environment variables when running your application with `mage test`
+- `compose.test.env` contain variables for the test environment within docker compose when running `mage test`
-- `staging.gcp.yml` defines environment variables & configuration options when running your application within the `staging` cluster
+- `staging.gcp.yml` contain variables & configuration options when running your application within the `staging` cluster
-- `prod.gcp.yml` defines environment variables & configuration options when running your application within the `production` cluster
+- `prod.gcp.yml` contain variables & configuration options when running your application within the `production` cluster

-Note that `dev.env` and `test.env` are useful to avoid having to fiddle with docker-compose definitions.
+Note that `compose.dev.env` and `compose.test.env` are useful to avoid having to fiddle with the docker compose definitions.

 ### Test
 Every project should have tests, yours is no exception.
 These mage targets make it easy to both run and manage your test environment.
 To run your tests, simply run the target and let mage to the rest.